Joe0425/Particle/README.md

    <div align=center><img width="400" src="./images/fig2.png"/></div>

    In this process, owing to the curved geometry of the O-type grid, both the ray-casting [2] and angle summation [3] algorithms are utilized, corresponding to the functions ***particle_in_polygon*** and ***particle_in_convex_quadrilateral***, respectively.
 2. Neglecting particle rotation and temperature, each point particle is modeled as a spherical rigid body.
-Moreover, particle-wall interactions are described by the hard-sphere model, which is achieved by the subroutine ***bounce_particles***.
+Moreover, particle-wall interactions are described by the hard-sphere model [4], which is achieved by the subroutine ***bounce_particles***.
    <div align=center><img width="400" src="./images/fig3.png"/></div>

 3. Affected by the drag force calculated in the subroutine ***compute_particles_force***, both the particle location and velocity need to be updated at each time step.
-In the present study, the second-order Velocity-Verlet algorithm is used, which is implemented by the subroutine ***timeadvance_redistribute_particles***.
+In the present study, the second-order Velocity-Verlet algorithm [5] is used, which is implemented by the subroutine ***timeadvance_redistribute_particles***.
 Besides, a trilinear scheme is applied for interpolation, where the weights are obtained by the function ***interpolation_weights***.

 4. Utilizing the MPI parallelization strategy, particles in each block are handled separately on each processor unless they pass through the interface between blocks, namely the outer boundary of the O-type grid.
 Consequently, different situations may occur, which should be handled carefully.
 This tricky problem is solved in the subroutine ***timeadvance_redistribute_particles***, and the details are shown by the flow chart below.
    <div align=center><img width="800" src="./images/fig4.jpg"/></div>